 Your petitioner requests the rezoning of this tract from residential to commercial property to permit the construction of one of its modern retail food stores, with off-street parking facilities.
 In addition, your petitioner proposes that the balance of this tract be developed into a centralized shopping center along the lines described in the attached letter, which has been mailed to neighboring property owners.

-In 1947 the chairman of the City Planning Commission (a committee of appointees) was Clyde Grainger.
+In 1947 during the application of Safeway to built at NE 75th Street, the chairman of the City Planning Commission (a committee of appointees) was Clyde Grainger.
 He was well familiar with Wedgwood because he had helped create it himself.
 Along with Grainger’s architectural partner Harlan Thomas, the two architects had designed the original Wedgwood houses for developer Albert Balch.

-When completed in June 1951 the Wedgwood Safeway store building was at the top of the lot on 35th Avenue NE, as was seen in the proposal sketch, and was set back from the corner of NE 75th Street.
-There was only the Safeway and not the other stores, theater, etc. which were in the proposal drawing.
-There was access to the Safeway from driveways off of 35th Ave NE on both sides of the building, with 155 parking spaces.
-It is not known why other stores, a theater, etc. were never built on the site.
+When completed in June 1951 the Wedgwood Safeway store building was at the top of the lot close to 35th Avenue NE, as was seen in the proposal sketch.
+There was only the Safeway and not the other stores, theater, or gas station which were in the proposal drawing.
+It is not known why other stores were never built on the site as were shown in the proposal drawing.
 Perhaps Safeway found that they needed more parking than they had anticipated so they did not want to give up the space.
+When first completed, the Safeway had 155 parking spaces.
 Their present property is only 1.6 acres, showing that they divested themselves of most of the original 7.5 acre purchase.

-The Wedgwood Safeway’s most recent remodel, completed in August 2011, was done by bringing the front of the store out just a few feet, making better use of basement space, and upgrading systems.
-All the store’s wiring, conduit and plumbing were replaced while the store managed to stay open during the process!
+The Wedgwood Safeway’s most recent remodel, completed in August 2011, was done by building out the front of the store out just a few feet, making better use of basement space, and upgrading all of the mechanical systems.
+All the store’s wiring, conduit and plumbing were replaced while the store stayed open during the process!